-- (e) in relation to the Macintyre River, ensure that the amount that may be taken (as required to be specified by subclause (4) (c)) will result in one or more of the Barwon Darling Flow Targets being met in accordance with subclause (2). - (4) An announcement must include the following: - (a) the segments of the water source and the licences to which the announcement applies, - (b) the start or end date, or both, of the supplementary water event, - (c) the amount of water that may be taken by each holder of a supplementary water access licence to which the announcement applies (for example, in ML per unit share).
+- (e) in relation to the Macintyre River, ensure that the amount that may be taken (as required to be specified by subclause (4) (c)) will result in one or more of the Barwon Darling Flow Targets being met in accordance with subclause (2). - (4(6) An announcement must include the following: - (a) the segments of the water source and the licences to which the announcement applies, - (b) the start or end date, or both, of the supplementary water event, - the amount of water that may be taken by each holder of a supplementary water access licence to which the announcement applies (for example, in ML per unit share to be expressed as a number of ML per unit share plus any water allocations traded into the account and minus any water allocations traded out of the account).